Agora - where research meets the public

 Impact and Outreach

 Agora projects are communication projects.
-Therefore, we highly recommend to include from the start aspects like the project impact, evaluation plan, as well as the communication and outreach strategy.
+Therefore, we highly recommend to include from the start aspects like the project impact, evaluation plan, as well as the communication and outreach strategy (see further links for thoughts below).

 • Preparation and submission of proposals (mySNF, project plan)